asha-saini06/threads-clone/README.md

 ---

-**Note:** This project was developed by following along with a tutorial on YouTube.
+**Note:** This project was developed by following along with @burakorkmez.
 Special thanks to the creator for providing such an informative resource.